 Course Summary

 The importance of teachers and schools in reducing plastic waste cannot be overstated.
+Plastic pollution has become a critical global issue with far-reaching environmental, social, and health consequences.
+Building a Green Future starts in the classroom—where education can inspire awareness, responsibility, and action..
 Plastic waste has become a pressing issue with far-reaching consequences on a global scale, and it is vital that we take proactive measures to address it.
 Education plays an important role in transforming human behaviour, and teachers have a unique opportunity to shape the minds of the next generation.
 Schools, as integral parts of communities, possess significant potential to become influential agents of change.
 They serve as hubs of knowledge dissemination, where young minds are moulded and enlightened.
 By incorporating environmental education into the curriculum, schools can nurture a generation that understands the impact of plastic waste and is driven to find sustainable solutions.

 If all schools adopted environmentally sustainable practices and removed single-use plastics, this would have a massive impact on the volume of Europe’s plastic consumption and our society.